NicholasSKumar/MachineLearningSVDModel/README.md

 # MachineLearningSVDModel
-Machine Learning Project utilizing SVD of a dataset found on IEEE Explore.
+Machine Learning Project utilizing SVD of a dataset of fruit.
-DOI for the dataset is avalible in the dataset folder.

 Project Members:
   Nicholas Kumar